akka/akka/akka-docs/rst/general/supervision.rst

 but processed afterwards.

-Normally stopping a child (i.e. not in response to a failure) will not automatically terminate the other children in an all-for-one strategy, that can easily be done by watching their lifecycle: if the :class:`Terminated` message is not handled by the supervisor, it will throw a :class:`DeathPactException` which (depending on its supervisor) will restart it, and the default
+Normally stopping a child (i.e. not in response to a failure) will not automatically terminate the other children in an all-for-one strategy; this can easily be done by watching their lifecycle: if the :class:`Terminated` message is not handled by the supervisor, it will throw a :class:`DeathPactException` which (depending on its supervisor) will restart it, and the default